-As computer technology progresses, the difference between routers and switches is becoming less clear.
-Fundamentally, routers are Layer 3 devices that connect networks with one another.
-A typical scenario is connecting a small business network to the Internet.
-Switches are instead L2 devices that interface client devices that share the same network.
-Basically, routers depend on CPUs to steer traffic based on complex software, providing flexibility at the expense of speed.
-Switches, in contrast, rely upon mostly predefined hardware configurations to send traffic at the fastest feasible speed.
-Today's routers usually incorporate Layer 2 switches, and many modern switches include some Layer 3 routing functionality.
-Routers developed by Cisco, the supplier of the vast majority of the industry's routers, have advanced dramatically in function and speed and Cisco now offers an extensive portfolio that includes routers built to handle the requirements of users from households to nationwide ISPs.
+As technology advances, the distinction between a router and a switch is becoming blurred.
+Essentially, routers are Layer 3 (L3) products that connect networks.
+A common example is connecting an office network to the Internet via DSL.
+Switches are L2 devices that interface client devices within a network.
+Basically, routers depend on CPUs to steer data using sophisticated software, providing intelligence at the expense of speed.
+Switches, in contrast, rely on largely predefined hardware designs to send traffic at the highest possible rate.
+The current generation of routers typically include L2 switching capability, and many of today’s switches have some Layer 3 routing functionality.
+Routers developed by Cisco, the supplier of 90% of the world's routers, have advanced significantly in function and performance and Cisco makes an extensive portfolio that features routers engineered to handle the needs of users from households to nationwide ISPs.

-The most recent ISR routers from Cisco offer the speed and built-in functionality to manage IP voice and video as well as virtual environments while also offering high availability, web-based management, seamless scalability, and advanced security and compliance.
-Cisco's ISR routers enable your business to establish a solid foundation for an IT environment that can grow seamlessly as you hire new workers, open new offices, deploy additional functions, extend your network to customers and vendors, and build an an increasingly mobile user base.
-Progent’s Cisco qualified CCIE network consultants can provide immediate and economical remote support to assist your company to select, deploy, administer, update, and support Cisco's latest routers and can assist you to maintain your older routers or migrate non-disruptively to Cisco’s current router products.
+The latest Integrated Services Routers from Cisco offer the speed and built-in features to manage data voice and video plus virtualization while also offering fault tolerance, remote administration, seamless scalability, and advanced protection.
+These routers enable your company to establish a firm foundation for an information network that can evolve seamlessly as you hire new workers, open extra offices, configure additional functions, extend your network to customers and vendors, and build an an increasingly mobile workforce.
+Progent’s Cisco qualified CCIE network engineers can provide fast and affordable remote support to assist you to plan, deploy, manage, update, and support Cisco's latest routers and can help you to support your legacy routers or migrate non-disruptively to Cisco’s current router products.

 Cisco Routers Designed for Small Businesses and Branch Offices

-Cisco’s routers for smaller companies and branch offices offer affordable and reliable entry-level solutions that allow limited sets of users to share secure connectivity to the Internet.
-These single-configuration desktop routers include at minimum four Ethernet ports with wireless options plus integrated firewall for enhanced security.
-Built for easy setup, administration, and support, Cisco’s entry-level routers minimize total cost of ownership by lowering equipment and operational investments.
-Progent’s online support specialists have extensive backgrounds providing fast and economical IT help for small companies to set up and maintain these devices, and Progent’s CCIE-certified network engineers can assist you to understand whether and how Cisco-s small office routers can increase the business value of your information system.
+Cisco’s routers for smaller businesses and branch offices offer affordable and dependable no-frills alternatives that allow small groups of users to have secure connectivity to the Internet.
+These fixed-configuration desktop devices feature at least four Ethernet switches with wireless options plus built-in firewall to provide enhanced protection.
+Designed for easy installation, administration, and support, Cisco’s entry-level routers reduce ownership costs by cutting equipment and maintenance investments.
+Progent’s remote support experts have in-depth experience providing fast and affordable IT assistance for small organizations to set up and maintain these devices, and Progent’s Cisco-certified CCIE network consultants can assist you to understand how these routers can increase the business value of your information system.

-Cisco's economical RV Series VPN Routers are designed to offer small businesses with VPN capability that permits remote users to access a network securely.
-Devices in the RV Series Routers can handle from five to 100 VPN tunnels, include 4 to 16-port Ethernet switches, come with integrated firewalls that provide advanced encryption, and allow web-based setup for easy deployment and management.
-All models accommodate 10/100 Ethernet and several models support Gigabit Ethernet.
-Wired/Wireless versions are offered.
-These VPN routers do not support Cisco’s IOS control software.
+Cisco's economical RV Series VPN Routers are engineered to offer small organizations with VPN capability that allows remote users to connect to a network securely.
+Models in the Cisco RV Series Routers can support from five to 100 IPsec VPN tunnels, include 4-, 8-, or 16-port Ethernet switches, come with built-in firewalls with sophisticated encryption, and support browser-based setup for easy set up and management.
+All RV Series devices support fast Ethernet and some support Gigabit Ethernet.
+Wired/Wireless versions are available.
+These routers do not support Cisco’s IOS software.

-Cisco’s RV042 VPN Router includes a 4-port 10/100 switch and can securely handle up to 50 branch offices or off-site workers through IPsec or Point-to-Point VPN tunneling.
-The RV042G can handle Gigabit Ethernet.
-Cisco's RV082 VPN Router features an 8-port 10/100 switch and can support as many as 100 remote offices or off-site workers via full IPsec VPN tunneling.
-Cisco's RV016 Multi WAN VPN Router comes with 16 10/100 Ethernet ports, accommodates up to 100 online connections, and allows as many as 7 ports to be set up for traffic load balancing or for ISP backup to provide non-stop Internet connectivity.
+Cisco’s RV041 model Dual WAN VPN Router features a 4-port 10/100 switch and can securely handle up to 50 remote offices or online users via Internet Protocol Security or PPTP VPN tunneling.
+Cisco's RV042G supports Gigabit Ethernet.
+The Cisco RV082 VPN Router includes an 8-port 10/100 Ethernet switch and can manage as many as 100 remote offices or off-site users via full IPsec VPN tunneling.
+Cisco's RV016 Multi WAN VPN Router model features 16 10/100 Ethernet ports, accommodates 100 remote connections, and lets as many as 7 switched ports to be configured for traffic load balancing or for service provider failover to provide non-stop Internet connectivity.

-Cisco's more current devices in the expanding family of Small Business RV Series VPN Wired/Wireless Routers include the Cisco RV120W Wireless-N Firewall with a 4-port Ethernet switch and support for as many as 10 VPN tunnels, the Cisco RV180W wired/Wireless-N VPN Router/Access Point with a 4-port Gigabit Ethernet switch and support for 12000 Concurrent sessions and 10 VPN connections, the Cisco RV215W Wireless Router with a 4-port switch and a USB port for 3G/4G WAN connections, and Cisco's 325 RV325 Dual Gigabit WAN VPN Router with an integrated a 14-port Gigabit Ethernet switch and redundant Gbit Ethernet WAN ports for load balancing and business continuity as well as USB ports using 3G and 4G modems for WAN failover.
+Cisco's more current devices in the growing family of Small Business RV Series Wired/Wireless Routers include the RV120W Wireless-N VPN with a 4-port switch and support for up to 10 VPN tunnels and 1000 concurrent sessions, the RV180W wired/Wireless-N Multifunction VPN Router with a 4-port Gigabit switch and support for 800 Mbps throughput and 10 VPN connections, Cisco's ultra-affordable RV215W wired/Wireless-N Router with a 4-port Ethernet switch and a USB port to enable 3G and 4G connectivity, and the Cisco 325 RV325 Dual Gigabit WAN VPN Router that features a built-in a 14-port Gigabit Ethernet switch and Dual Gigabit Ethernet WAN ports for business continuity as well as USB ports using 3G and 4G modems for broadband failover.

 Cisco 800 Line of ISR Routers

-Cisco's comprehensive line of 800 Series ISR routers is made up of desktop appliances intended for small organizations, branch offices, retail shops, telecommuters, and customers of broadband service providers.
-Many models in the 800 Series family of routers have been developed with many options over the course of many years.
-The 881 Series of ISR routers exemplifies the wide selection of options available within Cisco's 800 Series product family.
-Models in Cisco's 881 router portfolio can enable converged media environments by delivering voice and video, Wi-Fi and cellular wireless and data in one integrated appliance.
-Built-in data protection can include encryption, VPN tunneling, firewall, and URL filtering.
-For survivability, available features for 881 ISR routers include redundant wide area network links or support for wired high-speed WAN links such as DSL plus multiple different cellular 3G and 4G wireless connections all built into a single appliance.
+Cisco's extensive line of 800 Series ISR routers is made up of desktop devices designed and priced for small businesses, branch locations, retail shops, telecommuters, and customers of ISPs.
+Many devices in the 800 family of routers have been released with many options over many years.
+The 881 Series of ISR routers suggests the wide selection of options offered within Cisco's 800 Series product family.
+Models in Cisco's 881 router catalog can enable converged media networks by delivering voice and video, wireless and data in a single integrated appliance.
+Built-in security can include encryption, VPN, firewall, and URL filtering.
+For business continuity, available options for Cisco 881 ISR routers include redundant wide area network links or support for landline high-speed WAN links like DSL plus multiple different cellular 3G and 4G wireless connections all on a single appliance.

 Cisco's 880 Series of ISR routers allow a wide variety of deployment models

-The basic Cisco 881 router has a 4-port fast Ethernet managed switch with up to 15 Mbps throughput, support for up to 20 users, two-port integrated PoE, and IPv6 support.
-The Cisco 881W ISR router includes 802.11g/n Wi-Fi.
-Cisco's 881 SRST router includes 4 FXS ports and 1 FXO port for public-switched-telephone-network (PSTN) fallback with Cisco Survivable Remote Site Telephony (SRST).
-With a Cisco CUBE feature license, the Cisco 881 ISR router supports SIP trunking as a replacement for outdated PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN carrier.
-SIP trunks also support remote agents in Cisco Call Center environments.
+The basic Cisco 881 includes a 4-port 10/100-Mbps managed switch that delivers 15 Mbps throughput, the ability to handle up to 20 users, 2-port integrated PoE, and IPv6 compatibility.
+The Cisco 881W router supports 802.11g/n Wi-Fi.
+The 881 SRST router includes 4 FXS ports and 1 FXO port for public-switched-telephone-network (PSTN) failover with Cisco SRST.
+With a Cisco CUBE license, Cisco's 881 ISR router supports SIP trunk connectivity as a replacement for outdated PRI lines or foreign exchange-office (FXO) voice connectivity to a PSTN service provider.
+CUBE-based SIP trunks can also connect offsite agents in Cisco Call Center deployments.